ms/buildtogether.tech/fairness/index.md

 After the 2016 election in the United States, I organized a group of people to write a guide for programmers to stuff that actually matters---the stuff that's in this chapter.
-That project fizzled out, in part because someone like Brad (<span x="introduction"/>) simply wouldn't read something that said, "Programmers are doing harm and maybe you're part of the problem."
+That project fizzled out, in part because someone like Brad (<span x="introduction"/>) wouldn't read something that said, "Programmers are doing harm and maybe you're part of the problem."
 <cite>Bullock2021,Cohen2021,Ferreira2021,Gordon2021,Prioleau2021,Rankin2021</cite>
 are a sign that these bigger issues might finally be added to the curriculum, but will take a long time to bear fruit.
-Meanwhile, I hope that starting with time management and version control, then talking about teams and conflict and product management, will give people like Brad and my younger self a ramp to walk up instead of a cliff to climb, because if we don't find a way to fix the tech industry, our lives are going to keep getting worse.
+Meanwhile, I hope that starting with time management and version control, then talking about teams and conflict, will give people like Brad (and my younger self) a ramp to walk up instead of a cliff to climb, because if we don't find a way to fix the tech industry our lives are going to keep getting worse.

 </div>